CZ-NIC/knot/doc/man_keymgr.rst

   Imports a DNSSEC key from PEM file.
 The key parameters (same as for the generate action) need to be specified (mainly algorithm, timers...) because they are not contained in the PEM format.

+**import-pkcs11** *key_id* [*arguments*...]
+  Imports a DNSSEC key from PKCS #11 storage.
+The key parameters (same as for the generate action) need to be specified (mainly algorithm, timers...) because they are not available.
+In fact, no key data is imported, only KASP database metadata is created.

 **set** *key_spec* [*arguments*...]
   Changes a timing argument of an existing key to a new timestamp. *Key_spec* is either the key tag or a prefix of the key ID; *arguments* are like for **generate**, but just the